 Straight up: If you are going to appropriate Native American culture (which you probably shouldn’t do in the first place), at least make it contextually/historically relevant.
 New York City is not lacking in Native American history.
 So why I ask, once again, do we have this teepee?
 I am guessing it is a “nod” to Native American culture.

 The problem with this teepee is— however well intended it may be— is the wrong Native American culture.
-By erecting it you are doing our forebears here— and probably giving youths the notion that teepees did in fact exist here— a serious disservice.
-In fact I’d go so far to say one poorly placed teepee in Williamsburg is actually worse than no acknowledgement of Native Americans at all.
+By erecting this you are doing our predecessors here— and probably giving youths the notion that teepees did in fact exist here— a serious disservice.
+In fact I’d go so far to say one poorly placed teepee in Williamsburg is actually worse than no acknowledgement of Native American presence at all.
 Wrong information is worse than no information.

 This could have, should have been an opportunity to educate people— newcomers and old timers, young and old— about the Native Americans who once lived here.
 Instead we have a hang-out wherein one can peruse one’s iphone.
 No lighter fluid, New Balances or Nikes allowed.

 *For example, one time my grandmother and great aunt’s mother placed pies on a window sill to cool.
 The “Indians” stole them.
 My great aunt found her mother’s tristesse quite hilarious.